Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 The CryptO'pinion?

-This is a fun take on the original game but the physics are peculiar which acts as a "bug".
-At one stage, the ball hit an enemy (at the top of the screen) which then ricochets it sideways.
+This is a fun take on the original but the physics are peculiar which acts as a "bug".
+At one stage, the ball hits an enemy (at the top of the screen) which then ricochets it sideways.
 The call began bouncing from left-to-right, in a perfectly straight line.
 Weirdly, that continued for about 30 seconds!!
 Luckily, it hit a wandering enemy that changed its trajectory so I could carry on playing.
 Not very good, I'm sure you'll agree?

-Having said that, this is still a good game and I enjoyed ploughing through the many levels.
-The addition of a shop works well to provide a great variety of extra features that helped improve the game massively.
+Having said that, this is still a good game and I enjoyed ploughing through the levels.
+The addition of a shop works well to provide a variety of extra features that helped improve the game massively.
 Give it and try and see how it compares to your favourite version of Breakout?
 Let me know in the comments below.

 Gotta love the artwork and even this Game Over screen is in overscan.